dwight/bson-cxx/README.md

 As mentioned above, the library uses `std::unique_ptr` among other things.
 Thus, use `-std=c++0x` on the compiler command line.
 (If that doesn't work for your project, I'd recommend using the BSON implementation in the MongoDB C++ driver instead.)

 For Windows, see `build/example1/example1.vcxproj` for an example of settings that work.
 (Tested on Visual Studio 2013.)

+## See Also

+The [bsontools](https://github.com/dwight/bsontools) command line utilities project which uses this library.
+Likely useful for any BSON user regardless of language.